mhart/ai-to-the-world-mcp-workshop/README.md

 Learn the fundamentals of MCP and how AI assistants can use external tools to enhance their capabilities.

 ### Step 2: Adding Custom Tools
 Discover how to extend AI capabilities by creating your own custom tools that solve specific problems.
+We'll create a randomNumber tool that AI assistants can use for games, simulations, and unpredictable outcomes.

 ### Step 3: Enhanced Random Number with Cloudflare drand
 Integrate with external APIs to give AI assistants access to powerful services beyond their training data.